digao-dalpiaz/DzHTMLText/README.md

 > The component automatically converts #13#10 sequence into a line break.
 Because of this behavior, all typed line breaks will appear as a real line break.
 If you don't want the line break in a specific sequence, you can use the `<NBR>` tag after #13#10 characters.
 This will tell the component to not consider the sequence as a line break (Please check this tag at Example project).

-`LineSpacing: Integer` = Specify the default line spacing in overall text.
+`LineSpacing: TPixels` = Specify the default line spacing in overall text.
 You can use `<LS>` tag to determine line spacing at specific lines.

 `LineVertAlign: TDHVertAlign (vaTop, vaCenter, vaBottom)` = Allows you to specify the vertical alignment of each element in the line.
 This property only take effects when the elements have different heights at same line.
 Default is `vaTop`.

-`ListLevelPadding: Integer` = Determines the width of each list level in pixels, when using HTML list tags.
+`ListLevelPadding: TPixels` = Determines the width of each list level in pixels, when using HTML list tags.

-`MaxWidth: Integer` = Specify the maximum width of text, when using AutoWidth property.
+`MaxWidth: TPixels` = Specify the maximum width of text, when using AutoWidth property.

 `OverallHorzAlign: TDHHorzAlign (haLeft, haCenter, haRight)` = Determines overall text horizontal alignment.
 This property only take effects if `AutoWidth` is false.